mozilla-l10n/localizer-documentation/webprojects/fundraising.md

 ### Testing the payment flow

 You may want to test the complete user journey on the website, but you don’t have to make an actual donation for that.
 Stripe has a [test mode](https://stripe.com/docs/testing#cards) that is enabled on the staging server only.
 Simply use the payment info from this page on the staging server and you should be able to simulate a payment.
+For instance you can select an amount of money, click on donate by credit/debit card then fill out the Stripe form with the testing info.
+Make sure the errors are properly localized, as well as the page displayed when the donation has been successful.
+You should also receive a confirmation email in your language.

 ### Testing currency settings

 The first thing to check is that the website supports all the relevant currencies for your locale.

 You also want to make sure the default currency selected for your locale is the one that makes the most sense.
-We can only set a default currency by locale and can’t rely on geolocation to change it.
+We can only set a default currency per locale and can’t rely on geolocation to change it.

+If your language is relevant in more than one country, make sure the other currencies are also available in the drop down.

-Check that the currency formatting is correct for your language.
-If it’s not correct, please [file an issue](#How-to-report-an-issue).
+Check that the currency formatting on the page is correct for your language.
+If it’s not correct, please [file an issue](#how-to-report-an-issue).

 ## How to report an issue